Ultrasound Tech and Sonography FAQ

 - The ARDMS offers certification exams to become a Registered Diagnostic Medical Sonographer (RDMS), a Registered Diagnostic Cardiac Sonographer (RDCS), or a Registered Vascular Technologist (RVT).

-- If you choose to become certified through the ARDMS, you will get to choose one or more sub-specialties to be tested on.
-As an RDMS, for example, you can be certified in one or more of the following areas: Abdomen (AB), Breast (BR), Fetal Echocardiography (FE), Neurosonology (NE), or Obstetrics and Gynecology (OB/GYN).
+- If you choose to become certified through ARDMS, you will get to choose one or more sub-specialties to be tested on.
+As an RDMS, for example, you can be certified in one or more of the following areas: Abdomen (AB), Breast (BR), Fetal Echocardiography (FE), Neurosonology (NE), Obstetrics and Gynecology (OB/GYN), or Pediatric Sonography.

 Pass the Exams and Stay Certified

 - In order to become certified, you must meet a few basic prerequisite requirements (such as having a relevant degree), and then you'll need to pass one or more exams.